aditibindlish/Pandas-Challenge/README.md

-# Unit 4 Homework: Pandas, Pandas, Pandas
+# Pandas Project - Analysing District School Board Data and Results
-In this assignment, you’ll create and manipulate Pandas DataFrames to analyze school and standardized test data.
+In this project, i have created and manipulated Pandas DataFrames to analyze school and test scores data.

-## Before You Begin

-1. Create a new repository for this project called `pandas-challenge`. **Do not add this homework to an existing repository**.

-2. Clone the new repository to your computer.

-3. Inside your local Git repository, create a folder for this homework assignment and name the folder `PyCitySchools`.

-4. Add your Jupyter notebook to this folder.
-This will be the main script to run for analysis.

-5. Push these changes to GitHub or GitLab.

 ## Background

-Having spent years analyzing financial records for big banks, you've finally scratched your idealistic itch and joined the education sector.
-Your latest role is Chief Data Scientist for your city's school district.
-In this capacity, you'll be helping the school board and mayor make strategic decisions regarding future school budgets and priorities.
+As a Chief Data Scientist for the city's school district, am helping the school board and mayor make strategic decisions regarding future school budgets and priorities.

-As a first task, you've been asked to analyze the district-wide standardized test results.
-You'll be given access to every student's math and reading scores, as well as various information on the schools they attend.
-Your task is to aggregate the data to showcase obvious trends in school performance.
+As a first task, haver analyze the district-wide standardized test results based on  every student's math and reading scores, as well as various information on the schools they attend.
+Data has been aggregated to showcase trends in school performance.

-## Instructions
+## Some of the Results are as follows

-Using Pandas and Jupyter Notebook, create a report that includes the following data.
+Created a report that includes the following data.
 Your report must include a written description of at least two observable trends based on the data.

-**Hint:** Check out a [sample solution](PyCitySchools/PyCitySchools_starter.ipynb) to review the desired format for this assignment.

 ### District Summary

-Create a high-level snapshot, in a DataFrame, of the district's key metrics, including the following:
+Created a high-level snapshot, in a DataFrame, of the district's key metrics, including the following:

 * Total schools
 * Total students